Eligibility

 • If you were actually enrolled: Your chances are strong.
 You’ll need to provide proof of enrollment (your Medicare card, enrollment confirmation, or premium payment records).

 • If you can get retroactive enrollment: You may be able to backdate your coverage through a Special Enrollment Period, then have the claim reprocessed.
-People who lose Medicaid, for example, can choose a retroactive Medicare start date up to six months back.
+People whose Medicaid coverage ended on or after January 1, 2023, for example, have a six-month SEP and can choose to have their Medicare start retroactive to the date their Medicaid ended.

 • If there was a true coverage gap: Appeals are less likely to succeed if you genuinely weren’t enrolled on the date of service.